 In 1907 the Winter Show Association initiated a winter show, which shifted from central Hamilton to Claudelands in the 1960s.

 From 1969 the New Zealand National Fieldays Association aimed to showcase the best of local and international agricultural innovations.
 By the 21st century Fieldays, held annually in June at Mystery Creek, near Hamilton airport, was the largest such event in the southern hemisphere.
-In 2014 Fieldays attracted 120,000 New Zealand and international visitors.
+In 2019 Fieldays attracted nearly 130,000 visitors, many from overseas.

 Hamilton’s enduring reputation as a ‘cow town’ was based on the services it provided to farmers from the surrounding district.
-The long main thoroughfare, Victoria St, was lined with banks and shops including stock and station agents and farm-machinery outlets.
-It was a magnet for farmers when they came to town with money in their pockets.
-Other places such as Morrinsville and Te Awamutu also developed as ‘cow towns’.
+The long main thoroughfare, Victoria St, was lined with banks and shops, including stock and station agents and farm-machinery outlets.
+It was a magnet for farmers with money in their pockets.
+Morrinsville and Te Awamutu also developed as ‘cow towns’.

 After the Second World War Ossie James founded James Aviation at Rukuhia.
 A subsidiary, Aero Engine Services, began building aeroplanes – the Airtourer and the Airtrainer – in the 1960s.
 Meanwhile, another offshoot, Air Parts (NZ), gained world rights to manufacture Fletcher topdressing aircraft.
 The two firms merged in 1972 as New Zealand Aerospace Industries.
-In 1982 the company was taken over by Pacific Aerospace Corporation and developed the Cresco topdressing aircraft, later modified for skydiving.
-In the 2010s Pacific Aerospace was a member of the Waikato Aviation Cluster, around 30 local aviation businesses aiming to make Waikato the Australasian centre for aviation manufacturing, maintenance and pilot training.
+In 1982 the company was taken over by Pacific Aerospace Corporation, which developed the Cresco topdressing aircraft, later modified for skydiving.
+In 2016 it was estimated that more than 1000 aircraft had been built or assembled in the region.

 Mining of the extensive Waikato coalfields began at Huntly in 1876.
 Production increased steadily until the 1960s, followed by fluctuations depending on economic conditions.
 Waikato coal is sub-bituminous ‘brown’ coal, less prized than the bituminous coal found on the South Island’s West Coast.
 It was used for domestic and commercial heating for most of the 20th century.
 Production leapt after 2000, mainly to provide fuel for the Glenbrook steel mill at Waiuku and the thermal power station at Huntly.